santhoshkrishnan30/Fashion-Recommendation-System-using-Image-Features/README.md

 9. **Example Usage**: An example usage of the `recommend_fashion_items_uploaded` function is provided, where an image path is specified, and fashion items similar to the uploaded image are recommended.

-This code demonstrates how to build a fashion recommendation system using deep learning-based feature extraction and cosine similarity
+This code demonstrates how to build a fashion recommendation system using deep learning-based feature extraction and cosine similarity.